dhall-lang/dhall-lang/standard/multiline.md

     isEmpty (Chunks [] "") = True
     isEmpty  _             = False

-prefixCharacter :: Char -> Bool
-prefixCharacter c = c == ' ' || c == '\t'
+-- | Only spaces and tabs can be stripped from leading indentation prefixCharacter :: Char -> Bool prefixCharacter c = c == ' ' || c == '\t'